diivia/FSND_udacity_capstone/README.md

 curl https://capstone-jk.herokuapp.com/actors -X GET -H 'Authorization: Bearer <token>'
 ```
 token should be replaced with valid token for Casting Director
 * Unittests for endpoints are created using unittest library.
-To run unittests update `self.director` variable in `MyTestCase#setUp` for correct director bearer token from virtual env execute
+To run unittests update `self.director` variable in `MyTestCase#setUp` for correct director bearer token and from virtual env execute
 ```bash
  python test_app.py
 ```